How it happened:

 - Vegetarian Pizzas (red onions, mushrooms, black olives and green peppers)

-We can take your internet order for frozen pizza if you live in the following states:
+We can easily ship pizzas to you if you live in the following states:

 THE PACKAGE: $39.99